Skip to content

 Thanks

-The ELM cable is a modified cable (you can by the standard cable from eBay but it needs soldering and a switch fitting) that connects from usb to the OBD2 port under the steering wheel.
+The ELM cable is a modified cable (you can by the standard cable from ebay but it needs soldering and a switch fitting) that connects from usb to the OBD2 port under the steering wheel.
 You should be able to get it working without this but I needed it to program in my module to get the voice control working again.
 Every other function was working though.

 I've bought my module off a previous car at a scrappy.
 Delivered fri.
 Got a feeling I may have same problem as you.